-Where is it located?
+Where’s it located?

 How to get there

-The main airport is the Nassau International Airport, now known as Lynden Pindling International Airport, is situated 10 miles (16 km) west of Nassau, New Providence Island.
+The main airport is the Nassau International Airport, now known as Lynden Pindling International Airport, which is situated 10 mi west of Nassau, New Providence Island.

-∗ There’re direct flights with Air Canada departing from Canada.
+There are direct flights with Air Canada departing from Canada.

-∗ Theres is also a ferryboat from Nassau to Exuma with Bahamas Ferries, but it’s a very long journey.
+There is also a ferryboat from Nassau to Exuma with Bahamas Ferries, but it’s a very long journey.

-The Bahamas can be visited all year-round with temperature ranging from 21C (70F) in the winter and 26-32C (80-90F) during the summer.
+The Bahamas can be visited all year round with temperatures ranging from 21C (70F) in the winter and 26-32C (80-90F) during the summer.

 But there are two things to consider: